Combatting Chronic Absenteeism Through Esports Programs

 What is the Difference Between Truancy and Chronic Absenteeism?

-Evidence of the Benefits of Esports in Education
+Evidence of the Benefits of Esports and Video Games in Education

 According to the Entertainment Software Association, 97 percent of teenagers play video games, presenting a significant opportunity to leverage students' passion for gaming to improve educational outcomes.
 Integrating esports in schools can foster a sense of belonging and motivate regular attendance, especially among those not engaged in traditional sports or classroom activities.
 For these students, esports can provide a fun and engaging way to learn.
 It can help students develop a sense of community and belonging.
 By incorporating esports into the school curriculum, students become excited to attend classes.
 There's a common misconception that students only sit around and play video games, but that's far from the truth.
 Research indicates that the interactive and immersive qualities of games can significantly improve engagement and motivation.